gurachevskaya/PIE/README.md

 - The recipes in our database are normalized and can be filtered in the search by calorie and diet preferences.

 #### Restrictions for developer API plan:
-Results per call - up to 100
+- Results per call - up to 100
-Throttling calls - 5/minute
+- Throttling calls - 5/minute

+### Architecture:
+**MVP pattern.** Decouple the ViewController from the Presenter, and then again the presenter from the services.
+The ViewController instance the services and the Presenter, and inject the service into the presenter.
+3 presenters in the app: SearchPresenter, RecipesPresenter and DetailedRecipePresenter.

+### Unit tests:
+- SearchPresenterTests - tests searching logic
+- RecipesPresenterTests
+- DetailedRecipePresenterTests
+- CoreDataManagerTests - test for CoreData
+- Double+FormattedTests, FiltersModelTests, RecipeApiTests, URLOpenerTests